Patrick Hoopes: 2025

 Hoopes competed at the 2025 Winter Cup where he placed second on pommel horse behind Brandon Dang.
 He competed at numerous World Cups in early 2025, winning silver in Baku behind Dang, placing fourth in Antalya, and winning bronze in Cairo behind Hamlet Manukyan and Gabriele Targhetta.

 At the NCAA Championships, he successfully defended his title on pommel horse.
 Hoopes was selected to represent the United States at the World University Games alongside Colt Walker, Tate Costa, Alex Nitache, and Kai Uemura.
 While there he won bronze on pommel horse behind Manukyan and Daiki Hashimoto.
 In August, Hoopes competed at the National Championships where he won his first national title on pommel horse.
 After the competition, he was selected to compete at the 2025 World Championships alongside Dang, Asher Hong, Brody Malone, Kameron Nelson, and Donnell Whittenburg.
 He hoped to upgrade his dismount ahead of World Championships which would give him one of the highest difficulty scores in the world on the pommel horse.

 At the World Championships, Hoopes qualified for the pommel horse final in third place behind Nariman Kurbanov and Hong Yanming.
 During the event final Hoopes won the bronze medal behind Hong and Mamikon Khachatryan.

+2026

+On May 11, 2026, he was selected to represent the United States at the 2026 Pan American Championships.
+At the competition he helped the USA win bronze as a team and individually he qualified to the pommel horse event final where he won gold.

+At the 2026 U.S. National Championships, Hoopes won his second national pommel horse title.
+At the conclusion of the competition, he was selected to compete at the 2026 World Championships alongside Shane Wiskus, Danila Leykin, Fred Richard, Kameron Nelson, and alternate Yul Moldauer.